carmencitaap/goodreads/README.md

 Run Ruby on Rails with MongoDB:

 ```zsh
    docker-compose up --build
 ```

 Run Ruby on Rails, MongoDB and Redis:

 ```zsh
    docker-compose -f docker-compose.redis.yml up --build
 ```

-Run Ruby on Rails, MongoDB and ElasticSearch:
+Run Ruby on Rails, MongoDB and ElasticSearch and in other terminal populate the database with the second command:

 ```zsh
    docker-compose -f docker-compose.elasticsearch.yml up --build
    docker-compose -f docker-compose.elasticsearch.yml exec web bundle exec rails db:seed
 ```

-Run Ruby on Rails, MongoDB and Reverse Proxy - Envoy:
+Run Ruby on Rails, MongoDB and Reverse Proxy - Envoy and in other terminal populate the database with the second command:

 ```zsh
    docker-compose -f docker-compose.proxy.yml up --build
    docker-compose -f docker-compose.proxy.yml exec web bundle exec rails db:seed
 ```

-Run Ruby on Rails, MongoDB, Redis, ElasticSearch and Reverse Proxy - Envoy:
+Run Ruby on Rails, MongoDB, Redis, ElasticSearch and Reverse Proxy - Envoy and in other terminal populate the database with the second command:

 ```zsh
    docker-compose -f docker-compose.all.yml up --build
    docker-compose -f docker-compose.all.yml exec web bundle exec rails db:seed
 ```

 ## How to check if Envoy Proxy is working